claynaut/carpe-diem/README.md

 - **Input** `q`: Ends the program and saves any changes made to the to-do list and settings by writing them into a file specified by the program.

 ### Add Task - Input `a`
-> After inputting `a`, the program prompts the user to add a task in a specified category.
+> After inputting `a`, the program prompts the user to choose which category to add a task to.

+> After specifying the category, the program prompts the user to type the name of the task.

+> After entering the name, a new task is created and displayed in the home menu.

 ### Remove Task - Input `r`
-> After inputting `r`, the program prompts the user to remove a task in a specified category.
+> After inputting `r`, the program prompts the user to choose which category to remove a task from.

+> After specifying the category, the program prompts the user to choose which task to remove.

+> After selecting a task, the task is removed and is no longer displayed in the home menu.

 ### Edit Task - Input `e`
-> After inputting `e`, the program prompts the user to edit a task in a specified category.
+> After inputting `e`, the program prompts the user to choose which category to choose a task to edit.

+> After specifying the category, the program prompts the user to choose which to edit.

+> After selecting a task, the program prompts the user to type a new name for the task.

+> After entering the new name, the new name overwrites the previous name and will now be displayed in the home menu.

 ### Toggle Complete/Incomplete - Input `x`
-> After inputting `x`, the program prompts the user to toggle a task as complete/incomplete in a specified category.
+> After inputting `x`, the program prompts the user choose which category to choose a task to toggle as complete/incomplete.

+> After specifying the category, the program prompts the user to choose which task to toggle as complete/incomplete.

+> After selecting a task, the task is toggled as complete/incomplete and will be displayed as that in the home menu.

 ### Clear Complete - Input `c`
 > After inputting `c`, the program clears completed tasks from the to-do list.

+Initial state:

+Output:

 ### Settings - Input `s`
 > After inputting `s`, the program outputs the current display settings to console and prompts the user with the option to change the display settings.

+Initial state:

+Output:

+> If the user chooses to change the display settings (inputting `y` or `Y`), the program prompts the user to choose which setting to change to.

+Initial state:

+Output:

+> After choosing which setting to change to, the setting is saved and the category names and task names will be displayed as specified in the settings.

+Selecting lowercase:

+Output:

+Selecting uppercase:

+Output:

+> Otherwise, if the user chooses to not make any changes to the display settings, the program returns to the home menu.

+Initial state:

+Output:

 ### Quit - Input `q`
 > After inputting `q`, the program ends itself and saves any changes made to the to-do list and settings by writing them into a file specified by the program.
+The save file is currently set to be labeled as `carpediem_savefile.txt`.

+Initial state:

+Output:

 ## How To Run the Code
 > This app runs in a terminal, so the following lines of code will be done in command line.